Centenary Dinner Celebrations

 Visitors from partner Clubs in Taunton, Massachusetts USA and Lisieux, France with whom the Club has long-standing links flew in especially for the event.
 The Rotary Club of Taunton was originally founded by the Rotary Club of Weston-Super-Mare and itself went on to create daughter Clubs in Minehead, Wellington, Chard, and Taunton Vale.
 Presidents from all these clubs attended.

-Commodore David Lewis, current President of the Taunton Club described how the Club had evolved and reflected upon the many contributions made by the 99 Presidents before him and the legacy of the Club’s significant initiatives, amongst which can be included the Musgrove Park League of Friends and successor organisations from the Club’s initial support for the homeless.
+The President described how the Club had evolved and reflected upon the many contributions made by the 99 Presidents before him and the legacy of the Club’s significant initiatives, amongst which can be included the Musgrove Park League of Friends and successor organisations from the Club’s initial support for the homeless.

 Over the years the Club has had a constant focus on the young and President David announced the setting up of ‘Youth Fund’ in honour of a long-standing and recently deceased Rotarian, John Meikle, whose high ideals, commitment and dedication to Taunton and the young reflected the Club’s ambitions to create a further legacy to recognise his lifetime support for the community.